Diamondbacks vs. Nationals Player Props Betting Odds

 Carroll Stats

-- Corbin Carroll has 32 hits with nine doubles, a triple, four home runs, eight walks and nine RBI.
-He's also stolen 10 bases.
+- Corbin Carroll has put up 33 hits with nine doubles, a triple, five home runs and nine walks.
+He has driven in 10 runs with 10 stolen bases.

-- Carroll heads into this game looking to extend his nine-game hit streak.
-During his last 10 outings he is batting .382 with four doubles, a triple, five walks and an RBI.
+- Carroll takes a 10-game streak with at least one hit into this contest.
+In his last 10 outings he is hitting .438 with four doubles, a triple, a home run, six walks and two RBI.

 Carroll Recent Games